 The charter should provide a reasonable framework for the operation of the investment committee that, at a minimum, establishes its:

-- Purpose/Mission – The purpose of the investment committee generally will be to oversee the management of the organization’s overall investment portfolio or defined pool(s) of assets.
+- Purpose/Goals – The purpose of the investment committee generally will be to oversee the management of the organization’s overall investment portfolio or defined pool(s) of assets.